OlhaSvezhentseva/python-label_processing/README.rst

-Collection Mining - OCR to Data
+Collection Mining - Entomological Label Information Extraction
 ===================================================================

 *A Python package for the Berlin Natural History Museum*